 - For men – a National Card of release from the military service

 - A certified copy of the birth certificate

 - Electricity bill as confirmation of your address of residence in Mexico

 - CURP (equivalent identification code or social insurance number)

-The applicant must submit a “Letter of Honest Living” (“Modo Honesto de Vivir”), signed by the employer.
-If the applicant is self-employed, such a letter must be signed by the president of the municipality of the place of residence or the mayor (in Mexico City).
+The applicant must provide a “Letter of Honesty Living” (“Modo Honesto de Vivir”) signed by the employer.
+If the applicant is an individual entrepreneur, such a letter must be signed by the president of the municipality.

 Explain the necessity of firearms owning